48kaiying/crusty_gc/README.md

 # Abstract

 Rust Garbage Collector (RGC) is a garbage collector for C programming inspired by the Boehm garbage collector.
 Garbage collection is form of automatic memory management which attempts to reclaim garbage -- memory that is no longer referenced -- by the program.
 RGC provides API call `rgc_malloc` which allocates heap memory similar to the standard `malloc` call.
 RGC also provides a API call `rgc_garbage_collect` which determines garbage at the current program execution point and clears the memory thereby freeing developers from having to manually release memory (calling `free` explicitly).
+RGC only works for **single threaded C programs running on x86-64 Linux** since the code is reliant on the Linux kernel.

-Furthermore, RGC only works for **single threaded C programs running on x86-64 Linux**.
-The project is not meant to be a robust or wholly correct garbage collector to be used for actual garbage collection as there are bugs that have not been hashed out.
-It is more of an academic endeavor for myself to demystify garbage collection and an opportunity to learn Rust.
+This project was created with the purpose of learning Rust and is an academic endeavor to demystify garbage collection for myself.
+RGC is not meant to be a robust or wholly correct garbage collector to be used for production/serious software as there are bugs that have not been hashed out.

 Google slides for the final project presentation explaining the algorithm and implementation can be found [at this link here](https://docs.google.com/presentation/d/1FYoHnk3ZLhpRNy4YOdfhOIGkaC9evFwXEp_KMASxNkA/edit#slide=id.g180cc10c6d2_0_9.).